Paultree/todolist-app/README.md

   - A mix between react-query-firebase and useForm hook.
 - Updated the query fetch line of code from Home.jsx to re-render upon form submit.

+12/04/2023

+- Added delete button.
+- Add an update button to update task

 # Features

 # Known Issues